CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

 Risk designations are assigned to all CivicActions positions.
-The CivicActions Director of Human Resources works in coordination with the CivicActions ISSO and the Chief Operating Officer to assign risk designations.
+The CivicActions Office of Human Resources works in coordination with the CivicActions Security Office to assign risk designations.

 #### b

 ##### CivicActions

-The CivicActions Director of Human Resources works in coordination with the CivicActions ISSO and the Chief Operating Officer to establish screening criteria for all CivicActions positions.
+The CivicActions Office of Human Resources works in coordination with the CivicActions Security Office to establish screening criteria for all CivicActions positions.

 #### c

 ##### CivicActions

-At least every three (3) years, the CivicActions Director of Human Resources reviews and revises position risk designations.
-If the Director of Human Resources determines that significant changes must be made to the position risk descriptions the Director of Human Resources works in coordination with the CivicActions ISSO and the Chief Operating Officer to implement changes as required.
+At least every three (3) years, the CivicActions Office of Human Resources reviews and revises position risk designations.
+If the Office of Human Resources determines that significant changes must be made to the position risk descriptions the Office of Human Resources works in coordination with the CivicActions Security Office to implement changes as required.

 ### PS-3: Personnel Screening